arturoburigo/webscrapping_fontedados_betha/README.md

 # JSON Metadata and Enum Management Tools

 This project provides a suite of tools for scraping JSON metadata and managing enum definitions from Betha Cloud's API.
-It includes scripts for scraping metadata, extracting enums, and cleaning up enum references.
+It includes scripts for scraping metadata, extracting enums, merging files, and cleaning up enum references.

 ## Project Structure